Scheid, Rhineland-Palatinate: History

 In 1927, the municipal council planned and decided, at the then mayor Josef Schröder's suggestion, to clear 29 ha of wasteland to create grazing land for the municipality's livestock owners.
 The undertaking was approved by the Bonn Chamber of Agriculture and overseen by professionals.
 The cost for the whole project was assessed at 41,000 Reichsmark, of which 18,000 Reichsmark was afforded through a grant.
 The municipality had to come up with the rest.
 The project was a great success.

 Flurbereinigung was carried out between 1958 and 1970.

 After the Second World War ended, half Scheid's municipal area had become unusable for any normal, peacetime purpose because of demolished Siegfried Line bunkers and all the minefields; there were roughly a million mines.

 In 1956, the community centre was built, with a fire brigade area, and also a freezer room with 30 freezing chests.
 In 1964, sewerage and sidewalks were built.

 After much negotiating with the diocese, leave was granted to tear the old chapel down.
 The municipality financed the new chapel with a grant from the diocese.
 After it was finished, the municipality had to hand the new chapel over to the parish.
 Along with this work, a graveyard with greenspace was also laid out.

 In 1969, the seven wayside crosses were renewed so that an old tradition would not be forgotten.

 In 1970 came administrative reform.
 Ever since then, the forester's office, the district waterworks, the agricultural advisory centre and school, the cadastral office and the lawcourt that are responsible for Scheid, have been in Prüm.

 In the early 1970s, there were 28 agricultural businesses in Scheid; by 2001, there were only seven, only five of which were full-time operations.
 Tourism has challenged farming's status as the municipality's top income earner.
 Nevertheless, despite the great number of agricultural businesses that have been forsaken by their owners, all usable agricultural lands in Scheid are still fully used.

 Scheid has rebounded from the utter destruction wrought in the Second World War.
 Nevertheless, Scheid's scenery includes not only its forest and open landscape with its hedgerows, but also “dragon’s teeth” tank traps left over from wartime, stark reminders of those awful days.

+In June 2026, a repowered wind park with Wind turbines (Nordex N163, 7-MW-class) has been reopened.